Last modified: Dec. 12, 2021, 6:44 p.m.

-A widespread and locally common species in Belgium, recorded from all provinces.
+A widespread and fairly common species throughout Belgium.

-Head brown, mixed with white haires; forewing ground colour brown, whit pattern consisting of a straight basal streak; a white patch on dorsum near the base; four costal and three dorsal striae, finely edged with dark brown scales basally; a patch with dark brown scales in the apical area.
+Head brown, mixed with white haires; forewing ground colour brown, with a pattern consisting of a straight basal streak; a white patch on dorsum near the base; four costal and three dorsal striae, finely edged with dark brown scales basally; a patch with dark brown scales in the apical area.

 See also gracillariidae.net and bladmineerders.be.